Employer Checking Service (ECS) – A Simple Guide for HR

 What if the Check Comes Back Negative?

 If the ECS indicates that the employee does not have the right to work, you must not employ them.
-Hiring someone who is not legally allowed to work can result in a civil penalty or even a criminal prosecution.
+If you hire someone who isn’t legally allowed to work, you risk facing a civil penalty or even criminal prosecution.
 The penalties can include an unlimited fine or up to 5 years in prison.

 What if My Employee’s Visa Is Expiring?